drbohnen/Gulf-ToadFish-Finder/README.md

 - Encode spectrograms as quality-95 JPEG before classifier input
 - Use 224×224 px output with robust contrast scaling

 The `parula256.csv` file ensures colormap consistency across platforms.
+But there are minor difference in the way MATLAB and Python do spectrograms and filtering.

 ---

-## Threshold selection
+## Notes on Threshold selection

 After training, the decision threshold is selected from the test-set sweep.
 Both scripts support three methods (set `thr_method` / `THR_METHOD` in the config block):